Volunteering

 (805) 583-3598 Offers free services to women in unplanned pregnancies Please call for volunteering information

-EF Educational Homestay Programs
+Educational First Homestay Programs

 Free Clinic of Simi Valley

 (805) 522-3733 Provide medical care, counseling, dental and legal assistance to individuals and families in need, regardless of their ability to pay.
 California certified and licensed professionals in the medical, legal, counseling and dental fields.
-Additional volunteer opportunities in areas of administration and fundraising.
+Additional volunteer opportunities in administration and fundraising.

 For The Troops